Access History

 Overview

 Access History in Snowflake refers to when the user query reads data and when the SQL statement performs a data write operation, such as INSERT, UPDATE, and DELETE along with variations of the COPY command, from the source data object to the target data object.
-The user access history can be found by querying the Account Usage ACCESS_HISTORY view.
-The records in this view facilitate regulatory compliance auditing and provide insights on popular and frequently accessed tables and columns because there is a direct link between the user (i.e. query operator), the query, the table or view, the column, and the data.
+The user access history can be found by querying the ACCESS_HISTORY view in the ACCOUNT_USAGE and ORGANIZATION_USAGE schemas.
+The records in these views facilitate regulatory compliance auditing and provide insights on popular and frequently accessed tables and columns because there is a direct link between the user (i.e. query operator), the query, the table or view, the column, and the data.

 Each row in the ACCESS_HISTORY view contains a single record per SQL statement.
 The record contains the following kinds of information: